manfredimiraula/manfredimiraula.github.io/_posts/2020-03-18-tutorial-create-a-jekyll-website-v0.1.md

 description: Tutorial, how to build a website using Jekyll from scratch
 ---

-In this tutorial I will share my experience in building a static website based on Jekyll.
-I'm imagined this tutorial as a series of posts, to help me getting practice with content creation and Markdown.
+I've imagined this tutorial as a series of posts, to share my experience in building a static website based on Jekyll.
+I hope this will be helpful to help you getting started in building your own website based on Jekyll.

 In the first post I will cover the following content:

-1. What is Jekyll and what are the advantages of using it
+1. Brief Summary of what is Jekyll and what are the advantages of using it
-1. Create the folder structure and requirements
+1. Requirements and folder structure
 1. Preliminary configuration of the config.yml file
 1. Summary and next post

-Mainly, this tutorial represent a note to my future self, in the case that I will have to generate another website for myself (or a friend/client) in the future.
-As such, I hope this will represent a useful how-to guide for anyone interested in the reading.

 #### Disclaimer and requirements
-The guide assumes you are using a MacOS environment, as Ruby (Jekyll's language) is pre-installed in every Mac.
-If you are using a different OS, you will need to find specific guides for your systems as the command we will use might change.
+This guide is based on MacOS.

 ## What is Jekyll and what are the advantages of using it

-[Jekyll][jekyll] is  a useful way to generate static websites that can then be served by webservers such as GitHub Pages.
+[Jekyll][jekyll] is  a useful way to generate static websites that can then be served by webservers such as [GitHub Pages][pages].

 Jekyll allow to generate beautiful websites without any prior coding knowledge.
 However, if someone is so inclined it is possible to extend its functionality with front-end frameworks and additional plugins to track, for instance, web views.

 ## Requirements and  folder structure
 Ok, here we go!

-We need to first open our terminal and position ourselves in the directory we want to use to create our base folder.

-You can use the following command to to move around folders, create a folder and generate a file:
+Use the following commands to to move around folders, create a folder and generate a file:

 ``` shell
 $ cd [directory/folder]